Lake Maxinkuckee Its Intrigue History & Genealogy Culver, Marshall, Indiana

 Its prohtam is to promote and maintain saftey on the shore roads and on the waters of the Lake, and to advance sanitation measures benificial to all Lake Properties - Citizen

-Captain Rich - Lake Maxinkuckee's Police Department - Out hats are off to Capt.
+1955 - May 14 - Captain Rich - Lake Maxinkuckee's Police Department - Out hats are off to Capt.
 James I. Rich for the splendid job he is doing in behalf of the lake Maxinkuckee Association - a permanent organization of cottagers and year-round residents.
-Its program is to promote and maintain safety on the Shore Roads and on the waters of the Lake, and to advance sanitation measures beneficial to all Lake properties.
-Captain Rich starte his new season's work on May 14 - Culver Citizen, 1955.
+Its program is o promote and maintain safety on the Shore Roads and on the waters of the Lake, and to advance sanitation measures beneficial to all Lake properties.
+Captain Rich started his new season's work on - Culver Citizen

 New officers were elected in August for the coming year.